gpuweb/gpuweb/design/ErrorHandling.md

 The tab is in the background, and one device is using a lot of resources.
  - The browser chooses to lose the heavier device.
     - `device.lost` resolves, message = reclaiming device resources
-    - (If the app calls `requestDevice` on the same adapter, or `requestAdapter`, it does not resolve until the tab is foregrounded.)
+    - (If the app calls `requestDevice` on the same adapter, or `requestAdapters`, it does not resolve until the tab is foregrounded.)
  - Later, the browser might choose to lose the smaller device too.
     - `device.lost` resolves, message = reclaiming device resources
-    - (If the app calls `requestDevice` on the same adapter, or `requestAdapter`, it does not resolve until the tab is foregrounded.)
+    - (If the app calls `requestDevice` on the same adapter, or `requestAdapters`, it does not resolve until the tab is foregrounded.)
  - The system configuration changes (e.g. laptop is unplugged).
     - Since the adapter is no longer used, the UA may choose to lose it and reject any outstanding `requestDevice` promises.
       (Perhaps not until the tab is foregrounded.)
-    - (If the app calls `requestAdapter`, it does not resolve until the tab is foregrounded.)
+    - (If the app calls `requestAdapters`, it does not resolve until the tab is foregrounded.)

 A page begins loading in a tab, but then the tab is backgrounded.
- - On load, the page attempts creation of an adapter.
+ - On load, the page requests adapters.
-    - The browser may or may not provide a WebGPU adapter yet - if it doesn't, then when the page is foregrounded, the `requestAdapter` Promise will resolve.
+    - The browser may or may not provide a WebGPU adapter yet - if it doesn't, then when the page is foregrounded, the `requestAdapters` Promise will resolve.
-      (This allows the browser to choose an adapter based on the latest system state.)
+      (This allows the browser to choose adapters based on the latest system state.)

 A device's adapter is physically unplugged from the system (but an integrated GPU is still available).
  - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
 (In the future, it might fire a "gpuadapterschanged" event.)

 An app is running on an integrated adapter.
  - A new, discrete adapter is plugged in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
 (In the future, it might fire a "gpuadapterschanged" event.)

 An app is running on a discrete adapter.
  - The adapter is physically unplugged from the system.
 An integrated GPU is still available.
-    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapter` gives the new adapter.
+    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapters` gives the new adapter.
  - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
 (In the future, it might fire a "gpuadapterschanged" event.)

 The device is lost because of an unexpected error in the implementation.
  - `device.lost` resolves, message = whatever the unexpected thing was.